aristanetworks/avd/docs/plugins/Filter_plugins/secure_hash.md

 ## Synopsis

 This filter generates an EOS supported hash digest.
-The algorithm for the hash is defined with the `output_type` key. `sha512_password` can be used with the `output_type` key to create a SHA-512 password hash from a cleartext password for a local user.
-By default, the secure_hash filter will use sha512_password.
+The algorithm for the hash is defined with the `hash_type` key. `sha512_password` can be used with the `hash_type` key to create a SHA-512 password hash from a cleartext password for a local user.
+By default, the secure_hash filter will use
+`hash_type=&#34;sha512_password&#34;`.

 Each user should use a unique salt value to ensure that even if multiple users share the same password, their hashes will be unique.